 Connect with us

-Our text and online chat service is available 7 days a week from Noon to 8 pm.
+Our text and online chat service is available 7 days a week from 6 pm to 6 am.
 Your conversations with our counsellors are confidential and secure.

 How it works

 You can chat online with us or text us.
 We’re here for you.
 Our trained counsellors will give you support, information, resources and safety planning ideas.
 There are two ways to reach us: